AGTTeam/KiraGameTranslation/README.md

 Install [Python 3.8](https://www.python.org/downloads/) and pipenv.
 Download [ndstool.exe](https://www.darkfader.net/ds/files/ndstool.exe).
 Download xdelta.exe.
-Run "pipenv install".
+Run `pipenv install`.
-Run the tool with "pipenv run tool.py" or build with "pipenv run pyinstaller tool.spec".
+Run the tool with `pipenv run tool.py` or build with `pipenv run pyinstaller tool.spec`.
 ## Text Editing
 Rename the \*\_output.txt files to \*\_input.txt (bin_output.txt to bin_input.txt, etc) and add translations for each line after the "=" sign.
 To blank out a line, use a single "!".
 If just left empty, the line will be left untranslated.